 - Investigations of sex discrimination must be impartial, thorough, and reliable.

-- Title IX Coordinator.
+- Title IX Coordinator?

-- Standing panel of investigators.
+- Standing panel of investigators?

-- Human resources or student services.
+- Human resources or student services?

-- Administrators, faculty.
+- Administrators/Staff?

-- One investigator or two.
+- Teachers/faculty?

-- Outside investigator
+- Coaches?

-- Coordinating investigation in multiple processes.
+- Outside/External investigator?

-- NOT General Counsel
+- NOT Legal Counsel

 SHOULD THERE BE MORE THAN ONE INVESTIGATOR?